 How do you eat celtuce leaves?

-When you harvest mature celtuce for its edible stem, you’re essentially harvesting a plant that’s just about to start the reproductive stage, hence the more bitter leaf flavor.
+When you harvest mature celtuce for its edible stem, you’re essentially harvesting a plant that’s just about to enter the reproductive stage, hence the more bitter leaf flavor.

 Our recommendation: Don’t harvest celtuce leaves as the plant grows.
 Instead leave them on the plant so it can put as much energy as possible into growing larger stems.